Privacy & Security Policy

 Information You Provide

-If you choose to provide us with personal information, perhaps to be placed on our mailing list or to request additional information via our webmaster e-mailbox, it will be used only for the purpose(s) you state.
-We collect such information only to respond to your requests.
+If you choose to provide us with personal information to be added to an email list, submit information through our Contact Us page, or submit feedback on the website, it will be used only for the purpose(s) you state.
+We collect such information only to respond to your requests or improve the website.
 We do not share that information with others, and we do not collect information for commercial marketing.

 Unauthorized attempts to upload or change information on this server are strictly prohibited and may be punishable by law, including the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act of 1996.